 Professional darts are not all expensive darts; they use the darts that suit them.
-The weight of the darts they use is generally light, generally between 18 grams and 22 grams, because they need responsive darts.
+According to the Best Product Review, the weight of the darts they use is light, generally between 18 grams and 22 grams, because they need responsive darts.

 However, for most darts’ enthusiasts, very light darts are not suitable because they are more difficult to control.
 Professional players mostly use drop-shaped or small pear-shaped tails because their darts are concentrated, and the small tails reduce mutual interference.

 Professional players can always maintain a steady rhythm between the 3 darts in the game, whether he is trying to use the 3 darts to cast 180, or a dart and a partition to collect 141 points.